regularjs/guide/en/syntax/README.md

 ]
 ```

-it just __valid json format__, so the parsed ast can send from server to client.
+It is just __valid json format__, so the parsed ast can be sent from server to client.